bendabin/bendabin/README.md

 My first actual programming experience started when I left school at the age of 16, where I had completed a 2 year diploma in Electronics and Electrical Engineering and learned how to code in Turbo Pascal and assembly language for microcontrollers.

-I first learned how to program in C++ when I did a one week work experience with a small technology company at the age of 17.
+I first learned how to program in C++, after doing a one week work experience with a small technology company at the age of 17.

 My passion and interested for technology eventually resulted in me graduating from University in 2014 with a degree in Electronics and Electrical Engineering, where I had majored in Embedded Software Engineering.
+I worked for a number of small companies in Electronic Maintenance based roles.

 <!--